 - Loss of interest in activities they use to enjoy

-If your friend or family member is displaying any of the above, you can talk to them gently and ask about how their relationships is going and how they are feeling.
+If your friend or family member is displaying any of the above, you can talk to them gently and ask about how their relationship is going and how they are feeling.
 This may prompt them to be more open with you about what is really going on.
-Remember to be understanding, try to be non-judgemental and don’t be pushy – your friend or family member may be scared to open up about the violence because they are scared something may happen to them or someone they love.
-Feel free to express your concerns, however if your friend or family member does not want to talk, let them know you are there for them if they need you in the future.
+Remember to be understanding, try to be non-judgemental, and don’t be pushy – your friend or family member may be scared to open up about the violence because they are scared something may happen to them or someone they love.
+Feel free to express your concerns, however, if your friend or family member does not want to talk, let them know you are there for them if they need you in the future.

 If someone you know is being abused

 If someone you know is a victim of domestic or family violence: